 Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies Internal Auditors' performance is governed by the provisions of the International Standards for the Professional Practice of Internal Auditing and BSP prescribed standards and regulations, particularly on rotation of auditors.
-The credit rating agencies, investment banks, institutional and or potential investors request for data and information prior to Auditors are bound to carry out their functions in accordance with the Employee Discipline Policies and Procedures/Code of Conduct. public.
-Auditors shall not install nor develop policies and procedures, prepare reports, or execute activities that fall within the scope of its review.
-The Board Audit and Compliance Committee (BACC) shall have the sole authority to select, evaluate, appoint, dismiss, replace and re-appoint the External Auditors (subject to stockholder ratification) based on fair and transparent criteria such as (I) core values, culture and high regard for excellence in audit quality; (ii) technical competence and expertise of auditing staff; (iii) independence; (iv) effectiveness of the audit process; and (v) reliability and relevance of the external auditor's reports.
+The credit rating agencies, investment banks, institutional and potential investors request for data and information prior to Auditors are bound to carry out their functions in accordance with the Employee Discipline Policies and Procedures/Code of Conduct.
+Information provided to them is cut-and-dried data that have already been previously disclosed to the Philippine Stock Exchange and to the public.
+Auditors shall not install nor develop policies and procedures, prepare reports, or execute activities that fall within the scope of its review.)) ; ; il de e n e s s e t t t t are included in the The Board Audit and Compliance Committee (BACC) shall have the sole authority to select, evaluate, appoint, dismiss, replace and re-appoint the External Auditors (subject to stockholder ratification) based on fair and transparent criteria such as (I) core values, culture and high regard for excellence in audit quality; (ii) technical competence and expertise of auditing staff; (iii) independence; (iv) effectiveness of the audit process; and (v) reliability and relevance of the external auditor's reports.
 The BACC shall set compensation of the external auditor in relation to the scope of its duties and approve in advance all audit engagement fees and terms and all audit related, tax compliance and all non-audit engagements with the External Auditors.